starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 5. Confirm that the `ESYNC` and `FSYNC` settings match your settings
 6. Next to `Protocol`, make sure `Both` is selected

-Launch Star Citizen and click start in Opentrack.
+Launch Star Citizen and then click start in Opentrack.
 Configure Star Citizen's head tracking options under `Comms, FOIP & Head Tracking`:
 1. Set `Head Tracking - General - Source` to `TrackIR`
 2. Set `Head Tracking - General - Toggle - Enabled` to `Yes`

 {: .note }
+> - Game defaults to headtracking only being active when the character is seated
 > - May not work with Game Launchers in Flatpak
 > - If compiling from source, make sure `SDK_WINE` is set